Skip to content

 }

-neuro-ts-proxy ships a Web-standard (req: Request) => Response handler that implements this contract:
+neuro-ts/proxy ships a Web-standard (req: Request) => Response handler that implements this contract:

-import { createNeuroProxy } from 'neuro-ts-proxy/proxy';
+import { createNeuroProxy } from 'neuro-ts/proxy';

 export default {